-As Associate Architect and Architect of Record for the base building, ESKW/A is working closely with The Portico Group in Seattle on the new shark exhibit at the New York Aquarium on Coney Island.
-This approximately 58,000 SF new building is an initial component of New York City’s revitalization plan for the historic seaside neighborhood and will house over 115 marine species.
+As Associate Architect and Architect of Record for the base building, ESKW/A worked closely with The Portico Group in Seattle on the new shark exhibit at the New York Aquarium on Coney Island.
+This new, approximately 58,000-square-foot building is an initial component of New York City’s revitalization plan for the historic seaside neighborhood and will house over 115 marine species.

 Coney Island was hit hard during Hurricane Sandy in October of 2012; as the neighborhood rebuilds, ESKW/A was part of a team that analyzed the damage to prepare for the restoration of the NY Aquarium.